-The contributions paid to date will remain invested in your account, until you turn age 55 (rising to 57 on 5 April 2028) or you want to take your retirement benefits, or decide to transfer to another provider.
+The contributions paid to date will remain invested in your account until you turn age 55 (rising to 57 on 6 April 2028) or you want to take your retirement benefits, or decide to transfer to another provider, but no further contributions will be paid.
 We'll not be able to refund the contributions that have been paid to your account.